 What is tea?

-There are three related varieties of this plant, the small-leaved Chinese tea plant, C. sinensis sinensis, the larger-leaved, more tree-like Indian Assam plant, C. sinensis assamica, and another tree-like plant from Cambodia, C. sinensis assamica subspecies lasiocalyx.
-Hybrids are also grown, with the Cambodian plant used mainly for hybrid production.
+There are three related species of this plant: the Chinese tea plant, which has small leaves and is known scientifically as C. sinensis sinensis; the Indian Assam plant, which has larger leaves and resembles a tree more than a shrub; and another tree-like plant that comes from Cambodia and is known scientifically as C. sinensis assamica subspecies lasiocalyx.
+Additionally, hybrids are cultivated, with the Cambodian plant serving primarily as a source for hybrid creation.

 What are the types of tea?